Ethical Fashion Initiative

 - Living wage performance tool being tested – used to measure and track businesses’ performance on living wage.

-- Task and Risk Mapping – maps all the tasks and associated risks in the production chain of a certain product to detect and prescribe remedial measures to problems in the production process.
+- Labour, health and safety risk mapping – maps all the tasks and associated risks in the production chain of a certain product to detect and prescribe remedial measures to problems in the production process.

 - RFID chips/Product ID – technology used to visualise a snapshot of the value chain, bringing together all components of work including material, labour, duties, logistics and the cost of production.